 Addendum: Calculating Required Calories for Pets, Based on Science by OSU

 The Veterinary Medical Center at The Ohio State University provides more than 18,500 pets with health and medical care each year.
-Research and hands-on experience has led the center to develop lots of nutritional information and guidance for pet owners.
+Research and hands-on experience have led the center to develop much nutritional information and guidance for pet owners.

 Based on research by the OSU vet center, a calculator was created to help dog owners learn how much dry dog food to feed their dogs.
-The age, activity level, and body condition of the pet is input and analyzed against a wide range of dog food brands.
+The pet’s age, activity level, and body condition are input and analyzed against a wide range of dog food brands.

 Using the tool, pet owners are shown the resting energy requirements of their pets.
-The amount of recommended cups per day are revealed depending on brand and other factors.
-The database contains detailed information on 1,000+ common dog food products, so it’s easy to find a particular brand.
+The amount of recommended cups per day is revealed depending on brand and other factors.
+The database contains detailed information on 1,000+ common dog food products, so finding a particular brand is easy.

-Live pricing for each brand is analyzed across the web showing daily, monthly and yearly costs of food.
+Live pricing for each brand is analyzed across the web, showing daily, monthly, and yearly food costs.